sapcc/limes/docs/users/api-v1-specification.md

 resources that are not mentioned in the request body remain unchanged.
 This operation will not affect any project quotas in this domain.

-Returns 200 (OK) on success, with a response body identical to `GET` on the same URL, containing the updated quota values.
+Returns 202 (Accepted) on success, with an empty response body.

 ## PUT /v1/domains/:domain\_id/projects/:project\_id

 Set quotas for the given project.
 Requires a domain-admin token for the specified domain.
 Other than that, the call works in the same way as `PUT /domains/:domain_id`.

+When returning 202 (Accepted), the response body may contain error messages if quota could not be applied to all backend services.
+This is not considered a fatal error (hence the 2xx status code) since the new quota values are still stored in Limes and will typically be applied in the backend as soon as the backend starts working again.

 ## PUT /v1/clusters/:cluster\_id